-Eighty-six of the 234 histologically confirmed soft tissue sarcoma cases, or 36.8%, had served in Vietnam.
-As Table 1 indicates there was no one predominant type of soft tissue sarcoma.
-Distribution of tumor type of the 234 STS cases was similar to the results from the recently published NY state study of 281 cases of soft tissue sarcoma and Vietnam service (Greenwald et al., 1984).
-Greenwald et al., reported that percentage distribution of malignant tumor of muscle tissue, fibrous tissue, adipose tissue, and other soft tissue were 23.8, 17.8, 16.4 and 42.0 respectively among the men with soft tissue sarcoma diagnosed from 1962 through 1980, who were between the ages of 18 and 29 years anytime between 1962 and 1971 and in the New York State Cancer Registry.
+Eighty-six of the 234 STS cases, or 36.8%, had served in Vietnam.
+As Table 1 indicates there was no one predominant type of STS.
+Distribution of tumor type of the 234 STS cases was similar to the results from the recently published New York state study of 281 cases of soft tissue sarcoma and Vietnam service.
+Greenwald et al reported that percentage distribution of malignant tumor of muscle tissue, fibrous tissue, adipose tissue, and other soft tissue was 23.8, 17.8, 16.4, and 42.0, respectively, among the men with soft tissue sarcomas diagnosed from 1962 through 1980, who were between the ages of 18 and 29 years any time between 1962 and 1971 and in the New York State Cancer Registry.

-Age distribution of STS cases was similar to the control group.
-No unusual influx of STS cases was observed at any interval as indicated by percent distribution of STS cases and control groups by hospitalization year (Table 2).
+Age distribution of STS case subjects was similar to the control group.
+No unusual influx of STS case subjects was observed at any interval as indicated by percent distribution of STS case subjects and control groups by hospitalization year (Table 2).

-Of the sample of 13,469 PTF Vietnam era patients, 5,544 or 41% had served in Vietnam (Table 3).
-No significant association of soft tissue sarcoma and previous military service in Vietnam was observed among the Vietnam era veterans who come to the VA hospital for impatient medical care.
-The odds ratio was 0.83 with a 95% confidence interval of 0.63-1.09.
-This suggests that the chance of having diagnosis of STS among Vietnam veteran patients was not greater than that among veteran patients who did not serve in Vietnam.
+Of the sample of 13,469 PTF Vietnam-era patients, 5,544 or 41% had served in Vietnam (Table 3).
+No significant association of soft tissue sarcomas and previous military service in Vietnam was observed among the Vietnam-era veterans who had come to the VA hospital for inpatient medical care.
+The odds ratio was 0.83 with a 95% confidence interval of 0.63 to 1.09.
+This suggests that the chance of having a diagnosis of STS among Vietnam veteran patients was not greater than that among veteran patients who did not serve in Vietnam.